-Foam sclerotherapy is done at the vein specialist's office.
+Foam sclerotherapy is performed in your doctor's office.
 First, the doctor administers a local anesthetic to numb the treatment area.
 Once the area is anesthetized, the sclerosing foam is injected, using ultrasound to ensure it goes exactly where it's supposed to.

 Depending upon how extensive an area is being treated, you may need more than one injection.The whole thing usually takes less than an hour, and in many cases as little as 15 minutes.

 Most people can return to their normal routine immediately after foam sclerotherapy.
 To aid the healing process, your doctor may have you wear a compression stocking or bandage for anywhere from a few days to a month.

 More than half of patients achieve satisfactory results with one treatment of foam sclerotherapy, noticing a visible improvement shortly after the procedure.
 In some cases, it can take longer to see results, though, and in some cases you'll need follow-up treatments.

 Foam sclerotherapy is particularly well suited for treating larger varicose veins, especially if more conservative approaches like using compression stockings haven't helped.
 It's also the recommended first approach to clearing large veins after they've been surgically treated.
 However, for a particular long vein on the leg (the saphenous vein), the Society for Vascular Surgery and the American Venous Forum recommend a different type of procedure (called endovenous thermal ablation) instead of foam sclerotherapy.